alces-software/adminware/docs/design/01-requirements.md

 options for jobs
 - for MVP?
 - at all?
+- not important for now

 @question: Anything you think should be configurable which isn't covered?
+- add `published:` flag to config, default false, have to explicitly set to true for tool to be published
+  - things which aren't published don't show up when in `sandbox`
+  - when not in `sandbox`, things which aren't published give warning `WARNING:
+    This tool is not published`.

 ## Running tools